nathan-alden-sr/junior-route/README.md

 What is JuniorRoute?
 -
 JuniorRoute is a routing framework for .NET.
 JuniorRoute's simple approach to routing is a better fit for the stateless HTTP protocol than controller-driven architectures like ASP.NET MVC.
 JuniorRoute simplifies the routing of an HTTP request message to a code method while providing lots of different ways to control how that occurs.
-JuniorRoute's simplest configurations involve almost no bootstrapping code, but it also provides configurability and extensibility just where you need it.
+JuniorRoute's simplest configurations involve very little bootstrapping code, but it also provides configurability and extensibility just where you need it.

 Why should I use it?
 -